TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/modules/chat.md

 # Chat Module

 The chat module records text messages sent in game.
 Each message is tied to a character and includes the channel and timestamp.
+New messages are broadcast to connected clients via WebSocket and to external sinks via the webhook dispatcher.
+A scheduler purges messages older than `CHAT_RETENTION_MS` (default 7 days).

 ## Feature flag